ConsenSys/ethclient-launcher/README.md

 final File configFileCreated = new LauncherManager(launcherConfig).run();
 ```

-Then the config file is create
+Then the config file is created

 ## Code Style